-I write mostly to keep from forgetting all of this; as a result what you’ll find here is less information useful to planning your own trips than … transcripts of encounters with strangers, casual conjecture, and giddy descriptions of the sky.
+I write mostly to keep from forgetting all of this.
+As a result what you’ll find here is less useful information than … transcripts of encounters with strangers, casual conjecture, and giddy descriptions of the sky.
 Sorry about that.

 “Don’t you ever get tired of it?” asked Vanya.
 “I started keeping a diary several times but always dropped it.
 And when I read it over I was always ashamed of what I had put down.”